Top 13 Things to Do in Khiva

 Juma Mosque, Khiva

 Khiva’s most famous mosque surprises with its highly unusual layout and architecture.
-Constructed in the early Middle Ages but rebuilt in the late 18th century, the modest, one-room mosque has openings on all 4 sides and is supported by over 200 wooden pillars which fill the prayer hall.
-The intricately carved rafters are from different time periods, with a handful even dating to the 10th-11th centuries when the mosque was originally built.
-Visitors are regularly impressed with the craftmanship on display at Juma Mosque and the quiet solemnity which pervades the site.
-Dim and entirely unadorned save the playful shafts of light streaming in, it is the very simplicity of the site which sets it apart as one of the most serene and unique places in all of Khiva.
+Constructed in the early Middle Ages but rebuilt in the late 18th century, the modest, one-room mosque has openings on all four sides and is supported by over 200 wooden pillars that fill the prayer hall.
+The intricately carved rafters are from different time periods, with a handful even dating to the 10th–11th centuries when the mosque was originally built.
+Visitors are regularly impressed with the craftsmanship on display at Juma Mosque and the quiet solemnity that pervades the site.
+Dim and entirely unadorned save the playful shafts of light streaming in, the mosque offers a contemplative atmosphere that subtly answers the question of what to do in Khiva for travelers drawn to simplicity and soul.

 The Walls of Itchan Kala, Khiva

 No visit to ancient Khiva would be complete without climbing its legendary walls, which stretch for more than 2 kilometers to encircle the Old City.
-Complete with towers, ramparts and four fortified gates, this impressive clay brick structure averages 5-6 meters in thickness and reaches 10 meters in height.
-The 17th-18th century wall which once kept invaders at bay now serves as an unmistakable divider between historic and modern Khiva.
+Complete with towers, ramparts, and four fortified gates, this impressive clay brick structure averages 5–6 meters in thickness and reaches 10 meters in height.
+The 17th–18th century wall that once kept invaders at bay now serves as a striking divider between historic and modern Khiva.
 Although the wall is not scalable along most sections, head to the North Gate for the most accessible point.
-Once on top, you will be able to walk a fair distance in both directions and survey the land like the sentries of old.
-For a truly memorable start to your day, wake up early to watch the sun rise from atop the walls and to admire one of the dreamiest places in the world in its full splendor.
+Once on top, you can walk a fair distance in both directions and survey the land like the sentries of old.
+For a truly memorable start to your day, wake up early to watch the sun rise from atop the walls and admire this dreamlike city in all its splendor - a moment often counted as one of the best things to do in Khiva.

 Tash-Hauli Palace, Khiva

 Complete with a secret corridor, a harem, a large yurt and a maze of passageways, Tash-Hauli Palace (Stone Courtyard Palace) is as exotic as they come.
 This royal residence, built in the 1830s as the living quarters for Khiva ruler Allah Kuli Khan, was the site of more than one historical meeting between European envoys and feared local rulers.
 Its architecture reflects that of the average Khorezmian home of that time, although on a much grander scale.
 Now considered the gem of 19th-century Khiva architecture, it amazes with colorful murals, fine latticework, chiseled pillars and stunning courtyards plastered with tiles in every shade of blue.
-Take time to wander each of the three sections of Tash-Hauli Palace, where Khiva’s intriguing past is sure to become nearly palpable to the imaginative traveler.
+Take time to wander each of the three sections of Tash-Hauli Palace, where Khiva’s intriguing past is sure to become nearly palpable to the imaginative traveler - a highlight among Khiva experiences for those drawn to architectural storytelling.

 Mahmud Pahlavan Mausoleum, Khiva

-In 13th-14th century Khiva lived a man of vast and extraordinary talents.
+In 13th–14th century Khiva lived a man of vast and extraordinary talents.
 Mahmud Pahlavan was a poet and scholar who was best known for his amazing strength and heart of compassion toward the oppressed, including the many slaves who were imprisoned in Khiva in his time.
-What began as a simple memorial built after the hero’s death was expanded in the early 18th century to include a small mosque, madrasah and burial grounds for several local rulers, all of which can still be seen today.
-Mahmud Pahlavan Mausoleum is now a holy site for Muslims which is best noted for its exemplary architecture and shimmering turquoise dome, the largest in all of Khiva.
-Step into any of the burial halls at Mahmud Pahlavan Mausoleum and you will find yourself immersed in wall-to-wall blue and turquoise mosaic tiles whose beauty simply cannot be captured with words or photos.
+What began as a simple memorial built after the hero’s death was expanded in the early 18th century to include a small mosque, madrasah, and burial grounds for several local rulers, all of which can still be seen today.
+Mahmud Pahlavan Mausoleum is now a holy site for Muslims, best noted for its exemplary architecture and shimmering turquoise dome - the largest in all of Khiva.
+Step into any of the burial halls and you’ll be surrounded by blue and turquoise mosaic tiles of breathtaking detail, making this sacred site a standout historic place to visit in Khiva.

 The Watchtower of Kunya-Ark Citadel, Khiva

 Commonly referred to as a “city within a city”, Kunya-Ark Citadel is one of the most expansive sites of Khiva’s Itchan Kala.
 The fortress was first constructed in the 12th century, although the architecture seen today is primarily from the early 19th century.
 It once served as the living quarters of the ruling khan, and while some of the buildings have since been lost, the existing sites will not disappoint.
-A dungeon, harem, courtyard and colorful summer mosque paint a vivid picture of the city’s complicated past, while a stunning throne room with tiled gardens splashed across its walls is nothing short of stunning.
-The famous Kunya-Ark watchtower stands adjacent to Khiva’s city wall and is well worth a climb.
+A dungeon, harem, courtyard, and colorful summer mosque paint a vivid picture of the city’s complicated past, while a stunning throne room with tiled gardens splashed across its walls is nothing short of breathtaking.
+The famous Kunya-Ark watchtower stands adjacent to Khiva’s city wall and is well worth a climb - an experience often considered one of the most rewarding things to do in Khiva.
 While the views are gorgeous at sunset, you can also climb the turret during the morning and mid-day hours for a less crowded experience.

 Khiva Silk Carpet Workshop

-When you start to feel overwhelmed by historical facts and endless architecture, take a breather at Khiva Silk Carpet Workshop, a UNESCO-backed initiative which aims to preserve and promote local culture while providing employment to local women.
+When you start to feel overwhelmed by historical facts and endless architecture, take a breather at Khiva Silk Carpet Workshop, a UNESCO-backed initiative that preserves and promotes local culture while providing employment to local women.
 Watch weavers busy at work as a local guide explains the carpet-weaving process from beginning to end.
 Through the use of natural products and traditional weaving methods, fine-quality rugs and wall hangings are produced and placed for sale on site.
-Compare Khiva carpets with those of Samarkand or Bukhara, and you will quickly notice the distinct floral prints that are prevalent only on Khiva rugs, a correlation to the floral tile decorations common in Itchan Kala.
-Khiva Silk Carpet Workshop adds a living, modern touch to the historic quarter and can be easily visited on a city tour.
+Compare Khiva carpets with those of Samarkand or Bukhara, and you’ll quickly notice the distinct floral prints that appear only on Khiva rugs, echoing the floral tile motifs of Itchan Kala.
+Offering a creative counterpoint to the city’s static monuments, the carpet workshop adds a living, modern layer to the historic quarter - and a meaningful addition to hands-on Khiva experiences.

 Allakuli Khan Madrasah, Khiva

 One of the largest religious schools in Khiva, Allakuli Khan Madrasah was built in the mid-19th century and is now regarded as one of the finest examples of late medieval architecture in the city.
-Its bold blue-and-white majolica blends seamlessly with the madrasah’s finely executed form, a perfect mix of beauty and balance which overwhelms with its size and stolid presence.
-With 2 floors, 99 rooms and plenty of arches and columns, Allakuli Khan Madrasah is the embodiment of traditional Khiva architecture.
-The favorite madrasah of many tourists to Khiva, it remains a must-see for visitors.
-If you have time, pop inside to tour the small medical museum which is now housed within its walls.
+Its bold blue-and-white majolica blends seamlessly with the madrasah’s finely executed form - a perfect mix of beauty and balance that impresses with both size and solemnity.
+With two floors, 99 rooms, and plenty of arches and columns, Allakuli Khan Madrasah embodies the essence of traditional Khiva architecture.
+Today, this graceful madrasah, now home to a small medical museum, offers a quiet moment of discovery that lingers long after your time in Khiva.

-- Ak Mosque: This small prayer house cannot help but attract the eye with its unusual architecture, constructed gradually over several generations.
-True to its name – Ak Mosque translates as White Mosque – its plastered white walls and dome stand apart for their enduring simplicity.
+This small prayer house draws the eye with its distinctive, multi-generational architecture.
+True to its name - Ak Mosque means White Mosque - its plastered white walls and dome radiate an enduring simplicity that stands apart from the city’s more ornate structures.